 As the above list illustrates, the evolution of procurement has been wide-ranging.
 But although the new responsibilities and expectations may be vast, there is a unifying theme that underpins the near wholesale change: being an “active” rather than a “reactive” department.

+The new era of supply chain leaders and procurement leaders should now think about ethics.
 Does a supplier’s business philosophy match that of the buying organization?
 Does the supplier engage in any less-than-desirable practices?
-These are just two of the myriad questions a procurement professional must know about those they do business with.

-It isn’t enough to just keep prices low – a procurement department must be involved in many different facets.
+In addition, another thing to consider is strategic sourcing – are the service providers sourcing the materials ethically?
+It isn’t enough to just keep total costs low – a procurement department must be involved in many different facets.
 And that evolution is the basis for new procurement best practices.